 supplies numeric formatting information, such as the characters to use for decimal and group separators, and the spelling and placement of currency symbols in monetary values.

 supplies date-related and time-related formatting information, such as the position of the month, the day, and the year in a date pattern.

 contains the default formatting information in a specific culture, including the numeric format information, and date-related and time-related formatting information.

 In addition, you can define your own custom format provider.

 Notes to Implementers

 The ToString method must support the "G" (general) format specifier.
 Besides the "G" specifier, the class can define the list of format specifiers that it supports.
 In addition, the class must be prepared to handle a format specifier that is null.
-For more information about formatting and formatting codes, see Formatting Types.
+For more information about formatting and formatting codes, see Formatting Types in the .NET Framework.